Schadrack10/Go_tuts/README.md

       rangeTwo := names[:3] >> this will extract everything from start and finish to pos 3 , it will not include position 3 fmt.Println(rangeOne) // [30,40]  output for ages, note that we exclude position 3

+// we can use a constructor to create a slice, we can use the make() function this will take in two arguments :
+  .1 when we have two arguments we expect the datatype and the legnth of the slice , if there are 3 args the third will specify the capacity

+       sli  = make([]int,10,15)
+        sli  = make(type,length,capacity)

 # standard Library :https://golang.org/pkg/
 packages that allows us to add methods to manipulate data